Red X iconGreen tick iconYellow tick icon

 Students who successfully complete the paper will:

-• Assess different business ventures to determine the viability of such investments
+• Develop skills that can be used to assess different business ventures and determine how changes in input variables can affect the viability of such investments

 Timetable